ballerina-platform/ballerina-dev-website/swan-lake/learn/quick-tour.md

 ---
 layout: ballerina-getting-started-left-nav-pages-swanlake
 title: Quick Tour
-description: A quick tour of the Ballerina programming language, including writing, running and invoking an HTTP service and using a client to interact with a service.
+description: A quick tour of the Ballerina programming language, including writing, running, and invoking an HTTP service and using a client to interact with a service.
 keywords: ballerina, quick tour, programming language, http service
 permalink: /swan-lake/learn/getting-started/quick-tour/
 active: quick-tour